ux-mark/recipes/README-CHANGE-DETAILS.md

 ## Overview
 The Fairy Bites recipe website has been optimized for deployment as a static site on DigitalOcean's App Platform with CDN support.
 This document summarizes the key changes made to convert the website from a server-rendered application to a fully static site.

+## Static Site Loading Issues and Solutions

+### Issue: "Loading..."
+Page Only
+When initially deploying to DigitalOcean App Platform, users experienced an issue where the site would get stuck showing only the "Loading..." page and never render the actual content.
+This happened because:

+1. The custom `index.html` and `loading.html` files in the `public` directory were taking precedence over Next.js-generated content
+2. Client-side components were using loading states with `useState` and `useEffect` hooks that weren't properly resolving in the static export environment
+3. The site was waiting for client-side data fetching to complete before rendering content, but this process wasn't completing properly in the static deployment

+### Solution: Pre-Process Data and Remove Loading States
+To fix these issues, we made the following changes:

+1. **Removed Custom Loading Pages**:
+   - Renamed/removed `public/index.html` and `public/loading.html` files that were overriding the Next.js-generated content

+2. **Modified Client Components**:
+   - Pre-processed data outside of component rendering for faster initialization
+   - Initialized state variables with data immediately, rather than starting with empty arrays
+   - Eliminated loading spinner displays that were causing the site to get stuck
+   - Simplified state handling by removing unnecessary state setters

+3. **Improved Static Site Routing**:
+   - Added `.htaccess` and `_redirects` files for better client-side routing
+   - Created a custom `deploy-build.js` script to ensure all necessary files are in place
+   - Updated `static.config.js` to use simpler, more direct routing rules

+4. **Added Fallback Mechanisms**:
+   - Created proper 404 page with redirection logic
+   - Implemented SPA fallback files (200.html) for client-side routing
+   - Added redirection script to handle navigation properly

 ## Key Configuration Changes

 1. **Next.js Configuration**